TollyH/AssEmbly/Documentation/Language.md

 - `O` = Instruction accepts the data type
 - `X` = Instruction does not accept the data type
-- `(...)` = Instruction accepts the data type, but see the numbered footnote below the table on additional information to keep in mind
+- `(...)` = Instruction accepts the data type, but see the numbered footnote below the table for additional information to keep in mind

 Instructions that don't take any data or are otherwise not applicable have been omitted.